doctor-g/Godot-Collector-Tutorial/docs/Challenges-1.md

    right alongside the ones that are already there.

 1. Give the player a time bonus when they collect a star.
-   That is, when you gain a star, add a value to the <code>wait_time</code>
-   of the game timer.
+   You can ask a timer how much time is remaining by looking at its `time_left` property, and you can add time to the timer by calling the timer's `start` function with the new number of seconds.

 1. To add more challenge, make the stars remove themselves after a few seconds.
     - You can add a timer to the `Star` scene and give it a default